haydnhkim/next-pack/README.md

 Managed configuration for Next.js project.

 Developing production-level projects requires a variety of tools and settings.
 For example, eslint, prettier, .gitignore, polyfill and etc,.
-But, You don't need to set up tools for your development environment.

 Next Pack is a package created to centralize and manage additional parts when creating or maintaining Next.js based project.